 Chapter 3a entitled "Medical application of ionizing radiation" enumerates medical applications of ionizing radiation, and formulates principles of carrying on activities that involve patient's exposure to ionizing radiation, in particular - mandatory justification of exposure and optimization of radiological protection.
 It places responsibilities for patient's exposures on the authorized medical practitioner, and relevant responsibilities and duties in the area of inspection and clinical audits - on medical institutions.
-It defines principles and requirements for quality management system in radio-diagnostics, invasive radiology, nuclear medical exposures, the terms of issuance of relevant permits and authorizations and the authorities competent for granting them.
+It defines principles and requirements for quality management system in radio-diagnostics, invasive radiology, nuclear medicine and radiotherapy, including the reference radiological procedures for standard medical exposures, the terms of issuance of relevant permits and authorizations and the authorities competent for granting them.
 Finally, it formulates the scope and terms of creation of the National Radiation Protection Centre in Medicine and the central data base for medical radiation facilities.